Feds propose 'student loan safety net' alongside forgiveness

 Typical graduates of a four-year university would save about $2,000 a year compared with today's plans, the Biden administration says, while 85% of community college borrowers would be debt-free within 10 years.

-Even some on the left have questioned the prudence of the idea, saying it's so generous that it effectively turns student loans into grants that don’t need to be repaid.
-That could lead more students to borrow, they warn, and it could spur colleges to raise tuition prices if they know students won’t be on the hook.
+Republican Rep. Virginia Foxx, chairwoman of the House Committee on Education and the Workforce, said the proposal turns the federal loan program into "an untargeted grant with complete disregard for the taxpayers that fund it."

-Still others have urged the administration to abandon income-driven payment plans entirely, calling them a failed policy.
-Critics cite a federal report from last year finding that sloppy oversight of the program left thousands of borrowers stuck with debt that should have been forgiven.
+Even some on the left questioned the prudence of the idea, saying it's so generous that it effectively turns student loans into grants that don't need to be repaid.
+That could lead more students to borrow, they warn, and colleges might raise tuition prices if they know students won't be on the hook.

 Cardona said his agency is working on other proposals that would hold colleges accountable if their students get overburdened with debt.
-One idea promoted by Biden is to warn the public about programs that leave graduates saddled with debt.
+One idea Biden promoted is to warn the public about programs that leave graduates saddled with debt.

 The Education Department on Tuesday began the process to deliver that goal, asking the public about the best way to identify "low-value" programs.